Remove duplicated tasks, time and cost from your packaging graphics process

 Often, each discipline within the graphics supply chain operates in isolation of each other and would only meet at the relevant handover point.
 However, experience tells us that there is no need for things to be treated in such an insular fashion, and that by working closer together earlier, could only benefit all stakeholders.
 The theory is sound, the execution far more challenging as two very different worlds collide!
 Creative teams are the genius’ behind the vision and production are the nuts and bolts that deliver that said vision.
 Both are very different specialisms and they are managed and executed by people with very different skill sets, let alone approach.

 For the last 10 years, we have been working with our own design agency, Foster + Baylis, to build our ways of working together, to see each other’s point of view, to respect each other's requirements.
 We found out very early on how differently we were wired, yet how dynamic the combination could be to connect the left and right sides of the brain.
 Today we have a robust platform that delivers Inspirational creative thinking that accommodates the reality of print execution early enough in the design stages to ensure a final vision is actually achievable on press.

-We utilize our project management team for their highly organized planning skills to manage the overall project from design to file release.
-Touch points will include critical path management, cutter guide centralization for design trace and guideline creation through to artwork production design and pre-production meetings scheduling through to photography shoot bookings.
+We utilise our project management team for their highly organised planning skills to manage the overall project from design to file release.
+Touch points will include critical path management, cutter guide centralisation for design trace and guideline creation through to artwork production design and pre-production meetings scheduling through to photography shoot bookings.
 By combining both design and artwork tasks we streamline touch points and create one point of contact for our clients.